 SQLite may attempt to convert values between the storage classes INTEGER, REAL, and/or TEXT before performing a comparison.
-Whether or not any conversions are attempted before the comparison takes place depends on the affinity of the operands.
-Operand affinity is determined by the following rules:
+Whether or not any conversions are attempted before the comparison takes place depends on the type affinity of the operands.

-If one operand has INTEGER, REAL or NUMERIC affinity and the other operand as TEXT or NONE affinity then NUMERIC affinity is applied to other operand.
+If one operand has INTEGER, REAL or NUMERIC affinity and the other operand has TEXT or BLOB or no affinity then NUMERIC affinity is applied to other operand.

-If one operand has TEXT affinity and the other has NONE affinity, then TEXT affinity is applied to the other operand.
+If one operand has TEXT affinity and the other has no affinity, then TEXT affinity is applied to the other operand.